RickHPotter/finance.rb/README.md

   - ⌛ When a transaction_participant is not a payer:
     - 1 ⌛ The transaction_participant should have `is_payer: false, status = 'finished'`.

-## GAARA-08/be-07: Calculate transactions based on Exchange and configure Bullet
+## GAARA-08/be-07: Calculate transactions based on Exchange

 - Subtasks:
   - ⌛ Use TDD approach; create the tests before.
   - ⌛ New money_transactions should be created automatically based on Exchange.
   - ⌛ Removing should also impact these money_transactions.
-  - ⌛ Add Bullet gem to the project and configure it.
-Next task is frontend.

 ## GAARA-09/fe-01: Refine AutocompleteSelect